-Using light machine or household oil, apply a very small amount to all axles points as shown.
+Using light machine or household oil, apply a very small amount to all drive rods, linkages, axles, and other moving parts as shown.

-Your gearbox is properly greased at the factory and probably never needs service however, if you run excessive hours pulling heavy loads, it's a good idea to remove the 2 screws from the gearbox cover and re-grease using M.T.H. gear grease or equivalent.
+however, if you run excessive hours pulling heavy loads, it's a good idea to remove the 2 screws from the gearbox cover and re-grease using MTH gear grease or equivalent.